cdlavila/librooks/README.md

 ```bash
 $ docker-compose up -d
 ```
-The above command will build a network with the necessary containers for the project to run: mysql and redis.
+The above command will build a network with the necessary containers for the project to run: mysql.

 #### Step 4
-Install dependencies
+Install dependencies.

 ```bash
 $ npm install